mattpolzin/MaybeRequired/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-lightgrey.svg)](http://opensource.org/licenses/MIT) [![Swift 4.2](http://img.shields.io/badge/Swift-4.2-blue.svg)](https://swift.org) [![Build Status](https://app.bitrise.io/app/06779980531377cd/status.svg?token=W0a5g6rOZJhvt9UHzzZ4xA&branch=master)](https://app.bitrise.io/app/06779980531377cd)

 ## Motivation
 This library introduces the `Required` type as a companion to the built-in `Optional` type.
-The concenpt of `Required` values is useful for encoding into a type whether values retrieved from a server API are "optional" (i.e. set or not) or "required" (i.e. necessarily set, but maybe not available to the client because of a server error, network error, user error, or client programmer error).
+The concept of `Required` values is useful for encoding into a type whether values retrieved from a server API are "optional" (i.e. set or not) or "required" (i.e. necessarily set, but maybe not available to the client because of a server error, network error, user error, or client programmer error).
 Any piece of code operating on a `Required` value knows that the absense of the wrapped value represents an error.

 ## Alternatives Compared
 This is essentially a specialization of the popular `Result` type, but `MaybeRequired` makes it effortless to map between `Optional` and `Required` types without needing to represent `Optional`'s `.none` case as an `Error` type.
 Therefore, it is even easier to draw a parallel between `MaybeRequired` and another popular type, `Either`.